 ready for your own change?

 Dyeing your hair is definitely a fun thing to do.
 I would 10/10 recommend it.
 But in all seriousness, I think there are obviously certain ways to go about it.
 Just please, please, please don't use a box dye.
 Get out of CVS.
 Go pay someone who is a professional and spends their entire day doing this.
 They probably went to some kind of schooling for this, and they know what they're doing.
 I'm a Graphic Designer so I guess I look at it more like, someone will pay me to do their marketing materials instead of doing it themselves.
-Even if they can do it themselves, it's probably going to come out nicer if they let me do it (it the lease conceded way possible.)
+Even if they can do it themselves, it's probably going to come out nicer if they let me do it (in the least conceded way possible.)
 So why wouldn't that same thinking apply to a hair dresser.
 Yeah, I can dye my hair, but I'm probably also ruining it with horrible dye and chemicals and I should just go to a professional.
 Sooooo, you should just do the same.
-When I'm 60 I want my grey hair to look gorgeous, I don't want to be bald.
+When I'm 60 I don't want to be bald, I want my grey hair to look gorgeous.
 Don't you?

 If you live in New York and you want to go see Gina, please do.
 C&G Salon in Larchmont, NY.
 Don't forget to tell her you know me!

 I'll try to update this blog every time I change my hair and tell you what I did to it.
 Just to keep you updated on my life, in case you care!
 If not, then don't read!!